 - Loma Linda University strives to be an alcohol, drug, and smoke-free campus.

-- Students are encouraged to live healthy and exercise regularly at our state-of-the-art health wellness facility, All students have full access as part of their tuition.
+- Students are encouraged to live healthy and exercise regularly at our state-of-the-art health wellness facility.
+All students have full access as part of their student experience.

 - Loma Linda University's curriculum offers primarily health-related courses and programs.